gordonnguyen/10fastfingers-auto-type/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-10fastfingers Auto Type is a program that automate the typing experience for you, with various features and settings to choose.
+10fastfingers Auto Type is a Python program that automates your typing experience on 10fastfingers.com, with various features and settings to choose from.
+No longer do you have to ruin your precious keyboard or feeling miserable about your slow typing.

 <!-- GETTING STARTED -->